logdatatech/Code.Truth/MeasuringProgrammerCompetency.md

 Medium: Related files are grouped into a folder

-High:Each physical file has a unique purpose, for e.g. one class definition, one feature implementation etc.
+High: Each physical file has a unique purpose, for e.g. one class definition, one feature implementation etc.

 Pro: Code organization at a physical level closely matches design and looking at file names and folder distribution provides insights into design

 As for one class definition in one file, this is required in some languages like java.
 Most of this depends on what is imposed from higher end.
 Programmers tend to keep these habits.

 > SOURCE TREE ORGANIZATION

-Medium:Basic separation of code into logical folders.
+Medium: Basic separation of code into logical folders.

-High:No circular dependencies, binaries, libs, docs, builds, third-party code all organized into appropriate folders
+High: No circular dependencies, binaries, libs, docs, builds, third-party code all organized into appropriate folders

 Pro: Physical layout of source tree matches logical hierarchy and organization.
 The directory names and organization provide insights into the design of the system.

 Programmers don’t get a lot of practice here.
 They are to adopt the company standard.

 > CODE READABILITY

 Medium: Good names for files, variables classes, methods etc.

-High: No long functions, comments explaining unusual code, bug fixes, code assumptions
+High: No long functions, comments explaining unusual code, bug fixes, code assumptions.

-Pro: Code assumptions are verified using asserts, code flows naturally – no deep nesting of conditionals or methods
+Pro: Code assumptions are verified using asserts, code flows naturally – no deep nesting of conditionals or methods.

 To me this is spot-on.
 In my humble opinion **this is the most important aspect**.

 > DEFENSIVE CODING